ikml-bsrn/NYC_Taxi_Trip_Duration/README.md

 - Random Forest MSE: 26.98 minutes (improved)
 - XGBoost MSE: 27.81 minutes (minutely improved)
 - DNN MSE: 3.95 minutes (improved by 5.3%)

-In the next step, I aim to include weather data using OpenWeather API into the dataset to further improve the model performance.